 On one hand, most biologists seem unaware that there is a problem here — or, at least, they are unwilling to betray their awareness in professional circles.
 On the other hand (as we will see in this chapter), their scientific descriptions could hardly signal more dramatically the failure of the usual causal explanations.
-We seem to be looking here at another illustration of blindsight (Chapter 2).
+We seem to be looking here at another illustration of blindsight.

-In a previous chapter we considered epigenetics, which is commonly taken to be about the way epigenetic “marks” on chromosomes alter gene expression.
+In Chapter 7 we considered epigenetics, which is commonly taken to be about the way epigenetic “marks” on chromosomes alter gene expression.
 But no sooner did epigenetics gain biologists’ attention than researchers began puzzling over the question, “Do epigenetic marks alter gene expression, or do changes in gene expression alter the marks?”
 And the question is still with us.
 According to Luca Magnani, a cancer researcher at Imperial College London,

 “Either kill the field or make it very important”.
 The comment expresses absolute confidence that we can discover unambiguous causation, which will in turn settle the matter: either epigenetic changes cause gene activity (in which case they are very important), or they are mere effects of that activity, with little significance.
 It must be one way or the other.
 The general idea is that, if something is to contribute to scientific understanding, it must be the indisputable cause of an indisputable effect.
-And yet, as we will now see, this stubborn insistence on causal clarity continually prods biologists to offer embarrassingly incoherent explanations.
+And yet, as we will now see, this stubborn insistence on causal clarity continually prods biological researchers (we will focus on molecular biology) to offer embarrassingly incoherent explanations.

 Consider the following remarks about a protein known rather blandly as “p53”.
 The remarks issue from a perfectly reputable source who is clearly aware of the subtleties and interwoven intricacies of coordinated, molecular-level activity in the cell.
 And yet this expert is lured by the mirage of unambiguous causation into offering a wondrously self-annihilating description: